NullDesk/nullmailer/README.md

 The mailer extensions also support recording messages and their delivery details in an optional message history store.
 Depending on which history package you select, configuration may be different.

+The core package includes a `NullHistoryStore` (does nothing), which is the default for instantiating mailers when no history store is specified.
+The core package also includes an `InMemoryHistoryStore`, which is usually used for testing purposes.

 #### <a name="sqlhistory"></a>Setup History using EntityFramework and SQL Server

 To store history in SQL server using Entity Framework 7, add the `NullDesk.Extensions.Mailer.History.EntityFramework.SqlServer` NuGet package.

-You will then need to create a DbContext inheriting from `SqlHistoryContext`.

-       public class MySqlHistoryContext: SqlHistoryContext
+The standard SQL history store can be created like this:

+    var historyStore = new EntityHistoryStore<SqlHistoryContext>(
+        new SqlEntityHistoryStoreSettings()
         {
-            public MySqlHistoryContext(DbContextOptions options) : base(options)
+            ConnectionString = connectionString
+        });

+There are two settings types you can choose from.
+The `SqlEntityHistoryStoreSettings` is a simplified settings class that can also be serialized easily to or from JSON (good when using .NET Core configuration).
+The other is `EntityHistoryStoreSettings`, which requires DbContextOptions.
+Either can be used to instantiate your history.

+Alternate SQL history instantiation:

+    var historyStore = new EntityHistoryStore<SqlHistoryContext>(
+        new EntityHistoryStoreSettings
         {
-            }
-        }
+            DbOptions = new DbContextOptionsBuilder<HistoryContext>()
+                .UseSqlServer(connectionString)
+                .Options
+        });

-You can override any members or provide alternate constructors if you desire.
-Also, you can treat this as any EF DbContext and generate migrations, customize the persistance model using the module builder, etc.
+You can use your own DbContext type, just inherit from `SqlHistoryContext` and override any members you wish.
+You can treat this as any EF DbContext and generate migrations, customize the persistance model using the module builder, etc.

-Once you have your DbContext, you can then create a  `EntityHistoryStore<TContext>` and pass it to your `IMailer`.
-The Mailer will take care of recording message delivery history automatically.
-The examples in the next section demonstrate usage.

 #### <a name="ihistorystore"></a>Delivery History with IHistoryStore

 Creating and using the History store features is similar to using the logging support described above.
 You just need to pass in an `IHistoryStore`.

 The below examples demonstrate usage with the EntityFramework SQL Server History Store package, but usage will be similar for any IHistoryStore implementation.
+There are a number of overloads and extensions for the built-in history stores that can be used instead of those shown here.

 Example using the MailerFactory:

-        var loggerFactory = new LoggerFactory();
-        //configure your desired logging providers
-        loggerFactory.AddConsole(consoleLoggerConfig);

-        var builder = new DbContextOptionsBuilder<MySqlHistoryContext>()
+        var mailerFactory = new MailerFactory(){
-                        .UseSqlServer(connectionString);
+        {

-        var mailerFactory = new MailerFactory();
+            DefaultLoggerFactory = new LoggerFactory()
+                .AddConsole(consoleLoggerConfig)
+        };

+        fact.RegisterDefaultSqlHistory(new SqlEntityHistoryStoreSettings());

         mailerFactory.AddSendGridMailer(
-            sendGridSettings,
-            loggerFactory.CreateLogger<SendGridMailer>(),
-            new EntityHistoryStore<MySqlHistoryContext>(builder.Options));
+            new SendGridMailerSettings{
+                ApiKey = "123",
+                FromDisplayName = "Person Name",
+                FromEmailAddress = "someone@toast.com",
+                IsSandboxMode = false
+            }
+        );

 Example when using MS DI extensions:

-        public IServiceProvider ConfigureServices(IServiceCollection services)
+        public IServiceProvider ConfigureServices(IServiceCollection services, IConfigurationRoot config)
         {
             services.AddLogging();

             services.AddOptions();

+            //add settings from supplied configuration
+            services.Configure<SqlEntityHistoryStoreSettings>(config.GetSection("MailHistoryDbSettings"));

+            //get setting from options framework
-            services.AddSingleton<DbContextOptions>(s =>
+            services.AddMailerSqlHistory(s => s.GetService<IOptions<SqlEntityHistoryStoreSettings>>().Value);

-            {
-                var builder = new DbContextOptionsBuilder<MySqlHistoryContext>()
-                    .UseSqlServer(connectionString);
-                return builder.Options;
-            });
-            services.AddSingleton<IHistoryStore, EntityHistoryStore<MySqlHistoryContext>>();
+            //add new settings to configuration
             services.Configure<SendGridMailerSettings>(s =>
             {
                     s.ApiKey = "123";